IEEE-UCF/SEC26_Hardware/doc/meetings/3_Gen.md

 * Need to buy:

-  * more chairs holy crap lol
+  * more chairs holy crap lol (cyring rn)
+    * no one has spraes, need to buy
   * projector, currently renting
+    * need to buy

 ### Open time

 * Let's get people added in mechanical, software, etc based on action items from last meeting

 End time:

 # Post Meeting 2 Discord Message